 Fires when a new file is uploaded to a specified Google Drive folder or any subfolder within it.

-When photographer uploads listing photos to 'New Listings' folder, trigger workflow to organize by room, generate thumbnails, and notify agent that photos are ready for review.
+When a photographer uploads deal assets to the 'Incoming Deal Assets' folder, trigger a workflow to organize by category, generate thumbnails, and notify the deal lead that assets are ready for review.

 Fires when an existing file in Drive is edited or has its content changed.

-When transaction coordinator updates the closing checklist Google Sheet, send notification to all agents and clients that checklist was updated, with link to view changes.
+When an analyst updates the diligence checklist Google Sheet, send a notification to the deal team that the checklist was updated, with a link to view changes.

 Fires when a file or folder is shared with new users or permission levels change.

-When agent shares a transaction folder with unauthorized external email, alert compliance team and auto-revoke sharing if email domain is not whitelisted.
+When a team member shares a deal room with an unauthorized external email, alert compliance and auto-revoke sharing if the email domain is not whitelisted.

 Fires when a file is moved to trash (not permanently deleted).

-When someone accidentally deletes a transaction folder, immediately notify all parties and provide restore link before file is permanently deleted after 30 days.
+When someone accidentally deletes a deal room, immediately notify the deal team and provide a restore link before the file is permanently deleted after 30 days.

 Fires when a new folder is created in Drive or within a specific parent folder.

-When agent manually creates a transaction folder, automatically create standard subfolders (Contracts, Disclosures, Inspection, Closing) to maintain consistency.
+When a team member manually creates a deal room, automatically create standard subfolders (PSA, Financials, Third-Party Reports, Closing) to maintain consistency.

 Fires when someone adds a comment to a Google Doc, Sheet, or PDF in Drive.

-When client comments on shared transaction checklist asking about a deadline, notify agent via SMS and Slack for immediate response.
+When an LP comments on the shared diligence checklist asking about a closing deadline, notify the deal lead via SMS and Slack for immediate response.

 Creates a new folder in Google Drive at a specified location with specified name.

-When new listing deal created in CRM, create parent folder '[Address] - Listing' and subfolders for Photos, Contracts, Disclosures, Marketing.
+When a new deal is created in the CRM, create a parent folder '[Address] - Deal Room' and subfolders for OM, PSA, Financials, Third-Party Reports.

 Uploads a file (PDF, image, document) to a specified Google Drive folder.

-When DocuSign contract is fully signed, download the signed PDF and upload to transaction folder's Contracts subfolder with standardized filename.
+When a DocuSign PSA is fully signed, download the signed PDF and upload it to the deal room's PSA subfolder with a standardized filename.

 Shares a file or folder with specified users, granting viewer, commenter, or editor permissions.
 Can also generate shareable link.

-After creating transaction folder, share with buyer (viewer), transaction coordinator (editor), and generate link to save in CRM deal record.
+After creating a deal room, share it with the LP (viewer), the transaction coordinator (editor), and generate a link to save in the CRM deal record.

 Changes permission level for existing shared file or folder (upgrade viewer to editor, revoke access, change link sharing settings).

-After deal closes, downgrade client from editor to viewer access on transaction folder so they can reference documents but not modify them.
+After a deal closes, downgrade the LP from editor to viewer access on the deal room so they can reference documents but not modify them.

 Creates a duplicate of a file or folder in a new location.

-Copy 'Listing Presentation Template' folder for each new listing appointment, pre-populated with standard slides and comp analysis template ready to customize.
+Copy the 'IC Memo Template' folder for each new deal under LOI, pre-populated with the standard memo sections and an underwriting model template ready to customize.

 Moves a file or folder from one location to another in Drive.

-When deal closes, move transaction folder from 'Active Deals' to '[Year] Closed Transactions' archive folder for long-term storage and organization.
+When a deal closes, move the deal room from 'Active Deals' to '[Year] Closed Deals' archive folder for long-term storage and organization.

 Changes the name of a file or folder in Drive.

-When inspection report uploads with generic name 'report.pdf', rename to 'YYYY-MM-DD - Inspection Report - [Address].pdf' for clarity and searchability.
+When a Phase I report uploads with a generic name 'report.pdf', rename it to 'YYYY-MM-DD - Phase I Report - [Address].pdf' for clarity and searchability.

 Moves a file or folder to trash (recoverable for 30 days).

-After transaction archiving, delete 'Drafts' and 'Temp' subfolders containing outdated offer versions and temporary files to save storage space.
+After deal archiving, delete 'Drafts' and 'Temp' subfolders containing outdated model versions and temporary files to save storage space.

 Retrieves information about a file (name, size, owner, last modified date, shareable link) without downloading content.

-Check when transaction checklist was last updated, and if it hasn't been touched in 7 days, send reminder to transaction coordinator to update status.
+Check when the diligence checklist was last updated, and if it hasn't been touched in 7 days, send a reminder to the transaction coordinator to update the status.

 Searches Drive for files matching criteria (name, file type, owner, modified date, folder location).

-Find all unsigned contracts (filename contains 'Draft' or 'Unsigned') in active transaction folders and send reminder list to agents to get signatures.
+Find all unsigned PSAs (filename contains 'Draft' or 'Unsigned') in active deal rooms and send a reminder list to the deal team to get signatures.

 Downloads a file from Drive to use in workflow (e.g., to email as attachment, process with AI, or upload elsewhere).

-Download signed closing statement PDF from Drive, extract commission amount using AI, and update commission tracker in Google Sheets with exact payout.
+Download the closing statement PDF from Drive, extract the net proceeds and prorations using AI, and update the deal tracker in Google Sheets with exact figures.

 Creates a new Google Docs, Sheets, or Slides file from a template, optionally replacing placeholders with dynamic data.

-Get started in approximately 10 minutes for basic setup; 30 minutes to build folder template and first automation
+Get started in approximately 10 minutes for basic setup; 30 minutes to build the deal-room template and first automation

-Enable both 'Google Drive API' and 'Google Docs API' if you plan to create or edit Google Docs files.
+Enable both 'Google Drive API' and 'Google Docs API' if you plan to create or edit Google Docs files (like IC memos).
 They're separate APIs but both free and commonly used together.

 For automation workflows (n8n runs on schedule or webhook), use Service Account credentials: Go to 'APIs & Services' → 'Credentials' → 'Create Credentials' → 'Service Account'.
 Name it 'n8n-drive-access', grant Editor role, create a JSON key, and download.
 For personal use where you want Drive to access YOUR files, use OAuth2 credentials instead.